Image Fight: Ports and related releases

-The arcade game was also ported for the Nintendo Entertainment System as well as becoming a Japan-only game for the PC Engine, Sharp X68000, and FM Towns in 1990.
+The arcade game was also ported for the Nintendo Entertainment System as well as becoming a Japan-only game for the PC Engine, X68000, and FM Towns in 1990.
 The PC Engine version was later re-released for the Wii Virtual Console only in Japan.
 In 1998, Image Fight, along with another arcade game by Irem, X-Multiply, was released only in Japan as a one-disc double-bill for the PlayStation and the Sega Saturn, titled AG Arcade Gears Image Fight & X-Multiply.

 The arcade game was followed by Image Fight II: Operation Deepstriker, a sequel for the PC Engine Super CD-ROM² in 1992 exclusively in Japan.
 Like the PC Engine version of the first game, Image Fight II was re-released for the Wii U's Virtual Console in Japan in 2015 and for the first time in the United States in February 2018 for both games.
 Image Fight II and its PC Engine predecessor also made their European debut in February 2018.

 Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in 2019.

 The ship from this game is included in R-Type Final, where it is the first in a series of five fighters called the OF series.
 The Pods are also available on fighters of the OF series.